 Needle placement and sensation

-Following diagnosis, practitioners select specific acupuncture points based on constitution and condition.
-Korean acupuncture uses the distinctive four-needle technique, placing two needles to sedate excess Qi in one organ system and two to tonify deficient Qi in another.
+Once the diagnosis is clear, we choose points based on your constitution and your condition.
+In Korean acupuncture, that usually means the four-needle technique — two needles to sedate excess Qi in one organ system, and two to tonify the deficient Qi in another.

 Session duration and frequency